Roasted Spaghetti Squash Recipe

-Named for its long, thin strands of noodlelike flesh, spaghetti squash is usually accompanied by tomatoes, which add a zip of flavor.
+The perfect spaghetti squash recipe is usually accompanied by tomatoes, shallots, garlic, black pepper and a few other ingredients to add a zip of flavor.
 Looking for something different yet still familiar we were inspired by Cacio e Pepe Pasta and decided to pair the squash with Parmigiano-Reggiano and delicate aromatics.
 Serve along with a roasted chicken and a simple green salad for a no-fuss supper.

 - 1 large spaghetti squash (about 5 pounds)

 - 4 tablespoons olive oil

 - 1 medium shallot, finely chopped

 - 3/4 cup finely grated Parmigiano-Reggiano cheese, plus extra for serving